-Other taxes
+(s) Other taxes

-Revenues, expenses and assets are recognised net of the amount of Goods and Services Tax ("GST") except:
+Revenues, expenses and assets are recognised net of the amount of Goods and Services Tax ("GST") (or its equivalent in non-Australian tax jurisdictions) except:

-- · Where the GST incurred is not recoverable from the Australian Taxation Office ("ATO"), and is therefore recognised as part of the asset's cost or as part of the expense item. - Receivables and payables are stated inclusive of GST.
+- Where the GST incurred is not recoverable from the Australian Taxation Office ("ATO") or similar tax authorities outside Australia and, is therefore recognised as part of the asset's cost or as part of the expense item. - Receivables and payables are stated inclusive of GST.